Don's "Whom We Might Be" Story

 Oxford Dictionary of British Family Names

-While it's not a direct path, my Germanic ancestors are also
+Also, while it's not a direct path, my presumed ancient Germanic ancestors may well have been of

-Their origin does remain a mystery—scholars believe that they originated in the steppes beyond the Caspian Sea,
+Their origin remains a mystery—scholars currently believe that the Celts originated in the steppes

-They then crossed the Alps & expanded into the Balkans in northern Italy around the 3rd century BC;
+They inhabited much of NE France & SW Germany by 500 BC, and crossed over the Alps & expanded into the Balkans in northern Italy around the 3rd century BC.

-While there are unproven theories about the Celts & Druids building
+While there are still unproven theories about the Celts & Druids building

 creation

-So… looking "outside of myself” for a moment, the bazillions &
+So… briefly looking "Outside of Myself" for a minute,

 bazillions